Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/key-management/institutional-operators.md

 # Smart Contract Operators

-We encourage institutional operators to register with eigenlayer using an [erc-1271](https://eips.ethereum.org/EIPS/eip-1271) smart contract wallet.
+We encourage institutional operators to register with EigenLayer using an [erc-1271](https://eips.ethereum.org/EIPS/eip-1271) smart contract wallet.
 This allows a lot more fine-grained control, such as multisig authorization and key rotation, which is currently not possible for EOA operators.